azimuth-cloud/azimuth-config/docs/best-practice.md

 You are now ready to begin adding configuration to your environments.
 When building an environment for the first time, it is recommended to follow each documentation page in order, beginning with the [Deployment method](./configuration/02-deployment-method.md).

+!!! tip

+    Remember to share as much configuration as possible between all your [environments](./environments.md)!